The Best Digital Cameras for Street Photography in 2021

 Cons: Limited selection of lenses (2 + built-in 35mm equivalent), battery life (compared to an SLR) – purchase two or three Fuji branded batteries and you will be fine, video.

-The Fuji X-T4 has been announced and preorders are available!
+The Fuji X-T4 is also available!
 While the camera has a similar design to the X-T3 it has some substantial changes, including a new battery with nearly double the capacity, a quieter, faster, and much more durable shutter, in-body image stabilization, and a new flip screen.

 (and for those on a budget, you can now get a great deal on the Fuji X-T3).